michael2012z/BitBible/markdown/KJV/files/Gen.md

 8. So the Lord scattered them abroad from thence upon the face of all the earth: and they left off to build the city.

-9. Therefore is the name of it called Babel; because the Lord did there confound the language of all the earth: and from thence did the Lord scatter them abroad upon the face of all the earth.Babel: that is, Confusion
+9. Therefore is the name of it called Babel; because the Lord did there confound the language of all the earth: and from thence did the Lord scatter them abroad upon the face of all the earth.

 10. These are the generations of Shem: Shem was an hundred years old, and begat Arphaxad two years after the flood: